Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2.md

 }

 ```
-v1 engine always returns sucess on close even if the cursor is no longer alive as long as it recognizes cursor_id as a valid cursor identifier.
+v1 engine always returns success on close even if the cursor is no longer alive as long as it recognizes cursor_id as a valid cursor identifier.

 v1 engine responds with an error such this if cursor_id is not a valid cursor identifier.
 ```json5